Structural Origins of Cubic Complexity in Pebble Motion: Decomposing a Tree into Smaller Subtrees

-\begin{la} For any child node $c_i(r) (i=1,2)$ of the root node $r$ of this binary tree $\BT$, the following statement holds: \begin{itemize} \item{Regarding the leaf node $\ell(i)$ that can be reached by successively selecting only the first child of each descendant of the node $c_i(r)$, even if we delete the part $X(\ell(i))-\JoiV(X(\ell(i)))$ from the graph $X(r)$, the resulting graph $X(r)-(X(\ell(i))-\JoiV(X(\ell(i))))$ is connected. } \end{itemize} \end{la}
+Then, the following lemmas hold. \begin{la} For any child node $c_i(r) (i=1,2)$ of the root node $r$ of this binary tree $\BT$, the following statement holds: \begin{itemize} \item{Regarding the leaf node $\ell(i)$ that can be reached by successively selecting only the first child of each descendant of the node $c_i(r)$, even if we delete the part $X(\ell(i))-\JoiV(X(\ell(i)))$ from the graph $X(r)$, the resulting graph $X(r)-(X(\ell(i))-\JoiV(X(\ell(i))))$ is connected. } \end{itemize} \end{la}

 \begin{la} The effort required to create the binary tree $\BT$ from a given tree $T$ with $n$-vertices using the algorithm from Lemma\tume\ref{bunkatsu} is $\Od(n\log n)$. \end{la}

 It is worth noting that Lemma\tume\ref{children} is essential for ensuring the correctness of the Main Algorithm, which will be presented in the next section.
 Lemma\tume\ref{BT}, on the other hand, provides a complexity bound for constructing the binary tree database used in the algorithm's complexity analysis.